 News & Resources

-DART, NASA's first planetary defense mission, will demonstrate asteroid deflection using a kinetic impactor technique.
+DART, NASA's first planetary defense test mission, will demonstrate asteroid deflection using a kinetic impactor technique.
 This will involve autonomously piloting the APL-built spacecraft into an asteroid at roughly 4 miles (or about 6.5 kilometers) per second.

 Credit: NASA/Johns Hopkins APL